nicolaypm/Net-Sync/README.md

 Net-Sync is an open-source network testing tool for ethical hacking.

-- Net-Sync i's based on Scapy.
+- Net-Sync is based on Scapy.
 - Create your packets over a network.
 - Sniff and collect packets over a network.
 - Block packets inside a network.